-05.03 The proper licensee must receive the shipment of x-ray generating equipment unassembled and oversee unpacking and installing the equipment to assure that it does not leak x-ray radiation during installation and operation in excess of amounts exempted by the Texas DSHS.
+05.03 The proper licensee must receive the shipment of x-ray generating equipment unassembled and oversee unpacking and installing of the equipment to assure that it does not leak x-ray radiation during installation and operation in excess of amounts exempted by the Texas DSHS.
 The user will notify the university RSO in advance of all x-ray generating equipment brought or delivered to campus.

 05.04 The user must notify the university RSO immediately of x-ray equipment safety interlock or shielding failures.
 The RSO must formally approve repairs to affected x-ray equipment.
 X-ray equipment storage must assure that intentional or accidental unauthorized equipment operation is not reasonably possible.
 The university RSO must review the status of any stored x-ray producing equipment.

 06.01 The disposal of radioactive materials is strictly controlled by federal and state regulations.
 In order to assure compliance with these regulations, the user should dispose of radioactive materials only after consultation with the university RSO.

 06.02 General guidelines for the disposal of radioactive materials are contained in the Texas State Radiation Safety Manual.

 07. PROCEDURES FOR DISPOSAL OF X-RAY GENERATING EQUIPMENT